glandua/koi-gov/CONTRIBUTING.md

 Thank you for your interest in contributing to the **Knowledge Organization Infrastructure (KOI)**!
 This document outlines how you can meaningfully contribute to KOI governance, naming conventions, and semantic standards.

 ---
+👐 Who Can Contribute?

+Anyone!
+You don’t need to be a developer or GitHub expert.
+If you’re creating meaningful documents—like a plan, decision, proposal, or dataset—you can contribute to KOI.

+This includes scientists, policy designers, technologists, and community leaders.

 ## 👐 How to Contribute